microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Services/testapp/README.md

 # Test App to check on Azure Services
 This .NET C# Console app was developed using .NET 8 and Visual Studio 2022.
 You can use either Visual Studio or Visual Studio Code to open the `Tester-App.sln` to build and run the Console App.
+If you are new to .NET and C#, please review [prerequisites](./Prerequisites.md) to set up your project.

-The app user interface summarizes the functions of this app:
+When you run the app, you will see below user interface which summarizes the functions of this app:

 ![Tester App UI](../../Deployment/images/services/tester_app_ui.png)